GarethDooling/footy/README.md

 ## Part 1: Project Design

 According to the MoSCoW principles, I proposed to create a simple fantasy football application relating to two tables; 'Teams' and 'Players'.
-The app MUST demonstrate CRUD functionality so a user is be able to create, read, update and delete teams and players.
+The app MUST demonstrate CRUD functionality so a user is able to create, read, update and delete teams and players.

 Unfortunately, I was not able to add the second 'Players' table so the app only demonstrates CRUD for the 'Teams' table.